-While typing some employment records, I noticed that a new employee is married to my ex-husband.
+While viewing some employment records, I noticed that a new employee is married to my ex-husband.
 Can I go talk to her about it?

 No. You may not disclose that you saw this information on her employment application.
 The employment application contains sensitive personnel information.
 If you speak with the new employee about the information in her employment application, you are not fulfilling your responsibility to maintain the confidentiality of this information.

 My students just finished taking their mid-term exams.
-I would like to post their grades on my office door with their social security numbers instead of their names to protect the students’ identity.
+I would like to post their grades with their social security numbers instead of their names to protect the students’ identity.
 Is this okay?

 No. Grades may not be publicly posted or displayed using the students’ social security numbers.
-A better practice would be to post the students’ grades with their student identification numbers, as long as the student identification number cannot be identified with the student associated with that number.
+A better practice would be to post the students’ grades with their student identification numbers, so long as the student identification number cannot be identified with the student associated with that number.

-The University of Texas Health Science Center at Houston is committed to providing a safe and healthy workplace environment.
-Health science center staff are encouraged to treat each other in a fair and respectful manner.
-The University of Texas Health Science Center at Houston, in accordance with applicable federal and state laws and regulations, prohibits discrimination on the basis of race, color, national origin, sex, sexual orientation, age, religion, disability or veteran status in any of its policies, practices and procedures.
+The university is committed to providing a safe and healthy workplace environment.
+University employees are encouraged to treat each other in a fair and respectful manner.
+The university, in accordance with applicable federal, state and local laws and regulations, prohibits discrimination on the basis of race, color, national origin, sex, sexual orientation, age, religion, disability or veteran status in any of its policies, practices and procedures.
 All employment-related decisions will reflect this commitment.

-In all matters related to employee hiring or status, it is the policy of The University of Texas Health Science Center at Houston to provide equal employment opportunity without regard to race, color, religion, age, national origin, sex, sexual orientation, disability, genetic information, gender identity or expression, veteran status or any other basis prohibited by law.
-Further, the policy of The University of Texas Health Science Center at Houston to provide a work environment free from verbal, physical, and/or visual forms of discrimination or harassment.
+In all matters related to employee or trainee status, the policy of the university is to provide equal opportunity without regard to race, color, religion, age, national origin, sex, sexual orientation, disability, genetic information, gender identity or expression, veteran status or any other basis prohibited by law.
+Further, the policy of the university is to provide an environment free from verbal, physical, and/or visual forms of discrimination or harassment.
 For further information, consult HOOP Policy 183 Equal Opportunity, Discrimination and Harassment.